Coding multitype branching forests: application to the law of the total progeny of branching forest and to enumerations: Proof of Lemmas and

 \begin{lemma} Let ${\rm r}=(r_1,\dots,r_d)\in\mathbb{Z}_+^d$ such that ${\rm r}>0$ and let $({\rm r},x)$ be a simple system with smallest solution ${\bf\rm k}=(k_1,\dots,k_d)\in\mathbb{N}^d$, then the number of good cyclical permutations of $x$ is

 where for $i,j\in [d]$, $k_{ij}=x^{i,j}(k_i)$ and where we have set $k_{0i}=r_i$. \end{lemma} \begin{proof} The proof will be performed by reasoning on forests.
 Let $({\rm r},x)$ be as in the statement.
 From Lemma \ref{numbersubtrees} we can associate to $({\rm r},x)$ a forest $({\bf f},c_{\bf f})$ of $\bar{\mathcal{F}}_d^{\rm r}$ such that for each type $i\in [d]$, at most one vertex of type $i$ in ${\bf v}({\bf f})$ has children $($the others are leaves$)$.
-Then by labeling all the vertices of this forest in the breadth for search order, we obtain a simple forest, see Definition \ref{simple}.
+Then by labeling all the vertices of this forest in the breadth first search order, we obtain a simple forest, see Definition \ref{simple}.
 Note that for each good cyclical permutation $x_{{\rm q},{\rm k}}$ of $x$, the system $({\rm r},x_{{\rm q},{\rm k}})$ is simple itself and to each one, we may associate a unique simple forest which is obtain by cyclical permutations of the vertices of type $i$ in $({\bf f},c_{\bf f})$, for each $i$.
-Conversely, recall Proposition \ref{1239}, then the simple system $({\rm r},y)$ which is associated to each simple forest with Laplacian matrix $(k_{ij})$, through Lemma \ref{numbersubtrees} is necessarily obtained from a good cyclical permutation of $x$.
+Conversely, recall Proposition \ref{1239}, then the simple system $({\rm r},y)$ which is associated to each simple forest with LV-matrix $(k_{ij})$ through Lemma \ref{numbersubtrees} is necessarily obtained from a good cyclical permutation of $x$.
 Indeed the corresponding sequences $y^{i,j}$, for $i\neq j$, have exactly one jump and are such that $y^{i,j}(k_i)=k_{ij}$.
 So $y$ is nothing but a cyclical permutation of $x$.
-These arguments prove that the number of good cyclical permutations of $x$ is equal to the number of simple forests with Laplacian matrix $(k_{ij})$.
+These arguments prove that the number of good cyclical permutations of $x$ is equal to the number of simple forests with LV-matrix $(k_{ij})$.

-Then let us prove that the number of simple forests with Laplacian matrix $(k_{ij})$ is $\sum_{(j_1,\dots,j_d)\in D}\prod_{i=1}^d k_{j_i i}$.
+Then we are going to prove that the number of simple forests with LV-matrix $(k_{ij})$ is $\sum_{(j_1,\dots,j_d)\in D}\prod_{i=1}^d k_{j_i i}$.
 We make the additional assumption that for each $i$, there is exactly one vertex who has children.
-Then observe that to each simple forest, we can associate a unique elementary forest in the following way: the vertex of type $j$ in the elementary forest is the parent of the vertex of type $i$ if, in the simple forest the parent of the vertex of type $i$ who has children has type $j$ (recall that $j=0$ if the vertex of type $i$ is a root).
+Then observe that to each simple forest, we can associate a unique elementary forest in the following way: the vertex of type $j$ in the elementary forest is the parent of the vertex of type $i$ if, in the simple forest the parent of the vertex of type $i$ that has children has type $j$ (recall that $j=0$ if the vertex of type $i$ is a root).
 An example of an elementary forest associated to a simple forest is given in Figure \ref{eforest}.